simplykeerthana/Automation_Python/README.md

 Description: Will be building a deep neural networks to detect fake instagram accounts.
 Spam accounts are a major problem in every social media platform, it is often used for various social engineering purposes.
 In this notebook, i will use Kaggle instagram-fake-spammer-genuine-accounts dataset.
 The input features will be: profile pics, fullnname, descriptions, account status (private/public), posts, followers and etc. The output will say if its fake or not.

+Task 4: Fake News Detection using Tensorflow by training a deep neural networks to classify fake news articles.
+I will be using the good old TF-IDF vectorization technique